 Heavy metals found in red ink are believed to be the reason why it’s so difficult on our bodies.
 Cinnabar, a mercury-based metal used to be found in red ink, is not so much in use now with the advent of organic red tattoo pigments.
 But chemical analyses show that a mixture of other heavy metals like aluminium and lead can still be found in red ink.
 Solvent red 1, a substance in organic red pigments, is thought to cause fewer issues but has the potential to degrade into carcinogens, causing cancer.

 Beyond the obvious suggestion of avoiding red colours in your tattoos, here are some precautions you can take to protect yourself.

 Do a patch test

 One way to find out if red ink sits well with your body is to do a patch test.
-Ask your tattoo artist to place a small amount of red ink on you (maybe a dot) and wait out 24 hours.
+Ask your tattoo artist to place a small amount of red ink on you (maybe a dot) and wait 24 hours.
 If the dot flares up over the next 24 hours, getting a full tattoo might be a bad idea.

-If you don’t wish to take the risk, another way to tell if you’ll have a reaction from red ink is to see how your body reacts to cheap jewellery.
+If you don’t wish to take the risk, another way to tell if you’ll have a reaction to red ink is to see how your body reacts to cheap jewellery.
 This is because cheap jewellery contains nickel, an ingredient often found in red ink.

 Apply bentonite clay masks

 Bentonite clay has been found to help in detoxifying heavy metals.
 When used on tattoos —especially on older ones—, your tattoos become noticeably brighter.
 You can create your own clay mask at home by mixing clay with apple cider vinegar.
 Mix it till it becomes a paste and leave it on until it hardens.
-Note that this should NOT be applied on a new tattoo that’s still healing.
+Note that this should NOT be applied to a new tattoo that’s still healing.